Legal Separation Attorney in Santa Maria

-The date of separation is a seeming innocuous question in the divorce petitioner
+- The date of separation is a seemingly innocent question posed by the divorce

-for you to fill in the blank.
-Many folks fill it in without much deliberation.
+petitioner.
+Many individuals fill it in without much deliberation.
+Some

-Some merely adopt their spouse' stated date of separation.
-However,
+merely adopt their spouse' stated date of separation.
+However, when

-when committing to a date of separation or divorce filing careful thought
+committing to a date of separation or divorce filing careful thought and

 be decided by the Court.
 The date of separation is the date upon which